skyshader/google-location-app/README.md

 - Go to frontend project and run `npm install`
 - Update API endpoint as per your need in `constants/index.js`
 - Run `npm start` to launch the app

+The frontend will run on port 3000 by default and will request to API on port 3001.